 About

-Camha Pham is an accredited freelance editor (Institute of Professional Editors), with over 10 years of experience in the publishing industry.
+Camha Pham is an accredited freelance editor with more than a decade of experience in the publishing industry.
 She has worked in-house as a Development Editor at Oxford University Press and at Margaret River Press.
-As a freelancer, she has worked on copyediting and proofreading projects for publishers including Hachette, UQP, Hardie Grant, Affirm Press, Allen & Unwin, Thames & Hudson and Pantera Press, among others.
-She has sat on the Editorial Boards of Portside Review and Margaret River Press.
-She also works in the industry as a mentor and peer assessor, and has conducted workshops for Sweatshop and the Centre for Stories, as well as manuscript assessments for Writing NSW.
-She is co-founder of the FNPOC in Publishing Network along with Radhiah Chowdhury and Grace Lucas-Pennington.
+As a freelancer, she has worked on copyediting and proofreading projects for leading trade and educational publishers including Hachette, Penguin Random House, Simon & Schuster, UQP, Hardie Grant, Ultimo Press, Affirm Press and Pantera Press, among others.
+She has experience working with both emerging and established authors, and has worked on Miles Franklin award-winning and nominated books.

 Photo credit: Leah Jing McIntosh